 There is a National gap between the attainment of students from disadvantaged backgrounds when compared with students who are not regarded as disadvantaged.
 This gap is also prominent, nationally, for student progress, attendance and behaviour.
 There is additional funding for students classified as disadvantaged, that is any student who has been in receipt of free school meals at any point in the last 6 years (Ever 6).

 At George Salter Academy figures for disadvantaged are in the 60th – 80th percentile of schools nationally.
 Despite the best efforts of parents and carers this can lead to students missing out on some of the essentials of education such as some aspects of independent study, some trips and educational experiences which can impair student progress.
 We also know from research that the gap has widened because of the impact of the COVID-19 pandemic.

-We will reflect closely on the progress our students make at each assessment milestone and will put in to place actions to close any gaps that are developing between the performance of pupil premium and non pupil premium students.
+We will reflect closely on the progress our students make at each assessment milestone and will put in to place actions to close any gaps that are developing between the performance of pupil premium and non-pupil premium students.